 Koa Coffee- Medium Roast Tripack

 Koa Coffee is thought by many to be perhaps the go to company for sourcing the best Kona Coffee.
-This company was started in 1997 and has won various awards over the years for excellence.
+Koa Coffee was started in 1997 and has won various awards over the years for excellence.
 This particular pack is perhaps the ideal way to try the best Kona Coffee on offer.
 It consists of 8 ounce sample packs from three of their most popular flavors; the Grande Domaine, the Private Reserve, and the Estate.

 The Grande Domaine is a rich and smooth coffee produced from coffee plants that were planted a century ago.
 The Private estate has been titled the “Best in America” by Forbes in the past.
 It is a medium roast that is associated with being luxurious.
 The Estate beans were grown on a private estate nestled high on the Mauna Loa Volcano and were carefully cultivated, hand picked and sorted.
-These beans are medium-roasted and again a popular favorite among customers of Koa.
+These beans are medium-roasted and again a popular favorite among customers of Koa Coffee.

 This is perhaps the ideal way to experience the best Kona Coffee.
 But be warned, to get three different packs of premium Kona Coffee beans does entail a hefty price tag.

 Koa Coffee- Peaberry Kona